volpino/toolserver-scripts/php/README.md

 The APIs are open source and much code has been taken from [Xi!'s articleinfo][7].
 We thank Xi a lot for his awesome work!

-If you're interested you can find the source code [here on Github][8]

  [1]: http://toolserver.org/~sonet/api.php
  [2]: http://toolserver.org/~sonet/api.php?article=London&lang=en&editors&max_editors=5
  [3]: http://toolserver.org/~sonet/api_gender.php